Have to Run 5K in 25 Minutes - How Do I Prepare?

 Especially pull ups are tough.
 You may want to start with negative pull ups, i.e. take a chair, start at the top of the pull-up position and then lower yourself down.
 It takes a long time to go from 0 pull-up to 1 pull-up, but again, with consistent training you can achieve a whole lot.

 I hope this gives you some ideas about what to do and how to do it.
 If anything, just to repeat it one more time, consistency is key.
-The above is a reasonably structured approach, but even if you do not have that much structure, just training 5-6 times a week (3 times running, 2-3 times cross-training) for three months will definitely make you a whole lot fitter than you are today.
+What I laid out above is a reasonably structured approach.
+But even if you are less structured and just exercise very regularly (3 times running, 2-3 times cross-training) you should make a lot of progress in the next three months.

 Hope this helps.